mitvitaminen/showcase/README.md

 # showcase
 This is a showcase.
-Node.js must be installed for vaadin
+Node.js must be installed for vaadin, access via browser localhost:8080